Join Anthony Cousins, Cision’s Executive Director of AI Strategy to get a look into what the future of AI holds and how you can get ahead 🚀

 In short, someone else has already achieved MVC with your market.
 In fact, they’ve achieved a whole lot more than that.
 They’ve made it all the way to the summit: holding influence over an entire group of people.

 So, while it’s definitely wise to pursue a similar path and build your own authority, why not borrow theirs in the meantime to start influencing your audience ASAP?

-If you’re already a BuzzSumo user, our Influencer Tool will make this much easier.
+If you’re already a BuzzSumo user, our Influencer Tool will make this much easier (we now have a YouTube Influencer Tool too).
 Here’s some helpful advice from our own Steve Rayson, too: